 The LifeWay logo is a simple, crisp, dynamic design that clearly reflects the organization's vision: As God works through us, we will help individuals and churches by providing biblical solutions for life.

 The word "LifeWay" is rooted in Jesus' words in John 14:6: "I am the way, the truth, and the life."
 The three words — way, truth, and life — illustrate the many dimensions of the saving work of Christ.

-Today, LifeWay Christian Resources is housed in a facility in downtown Nashville, Tennessee; a conference center in Ridgecrest, North Carolina; and more than 170 LifeWay Christian Stores in 31 states.
-LifeWay resources minister in more than 160 countries around the world.
+Today, LifeWay Christian Resources is housed in a facility in downtown Nashville, Tennessee; a distribution center in Lebanon, Tennessee; and a conference center in Ridgecrest, North Carolina.
+LifeWay Resources ministers in more than 160 countries around the world.